-Kyphosis Surgery Cost
+Kyphosis Surgery Cost in India

 Patients whose curvatures continue to worsen and non-operative treatments do not reduce discomfort or symptoms may benefit from kyphosis correction surgery.
 Pain relievers, physiotherapy, and braces are examples of non-operative treatments.
 Kyphosis is most commonly found in the thoracic spine.
 However, it can also occur in the cervical and lumbar spines.
 Kyphosis treatment varies depending on where it occurs in the spine and how severe it is.
 When the curves on x-rays measure more than 60° to 70° degrees and create severe pain, digestion, or breathing problems, surgery is frequently advised.
 Patients whose kyphosis causes compression of the spinal cord or nerves may benefit from surgery.